Back Pain Information Center

-Introduction Nucleus Replacement
+Introduction to Nucleus Replacement

 This treatment uses a synthetic gel called the NuCore injectable nucleus.
 It's injected directly into the natural cushion of the disc.
 It is made from two cloned natural substances.
 It's non-toxic and preliminary research shows it's durable.
+(Note: This clinical trial is CLOSED.)

-Nucleus Replacement in the News:
+Nucleus Replacement in the News

 abc7 News - "New Procedure Uses Gel to Fight Back Pain"